 Personal Capital offers specific advice and statistics based on your goals and your current standing, but access to human financial advisors is where the company makes its money.
-While anyone is welcome to use its website, it will only accept you as a customer if you have at least $25,000 (£18,900) in liquid assets, and there's an annual fee (a percentage between 0.89% and 0.49%) to pay if you want your assets managed – this is lower than most financial advice services.
+While anyone is welcome to use its website, it will only accept you as a customer if you have an account minimum of $100,000 (around £75,000), and there's an annual fee (a percentage between 0.89% and 0.49%) to pay if you want your assets managed – this is lower than most financial advice services.

 UK customers will probably want to steer clear – Personal Capital is geared towards US investments like IRAs and the 401k – but for those State-side this could be the perfect way to grow your wealth.

 An online service that's not slathered in effects and colours, Buxfer does a good job of presenting your finances in a clean, professional manner.
-It cutely brags about the fact that it's currently helping its users manage over $6 billion (around £4.5 billion, AU$8 billion) in funds, so it's got a solid user base behind it.
+It cutely brags about the fact that it's currently helping its users manage almost two trillion dollars in funds, so it's got a solid user base behind it.

 You don't have to give Buxfer your exact banking details if you're uncomfortable doing so – you can opt for offline manual syncing with your bank account instead – but if you do trust it, there's a layer of high-level encryption to protect your data and the company is regularly audited.

 We like its budgeting tools best of all – the visual reporting is very strong, and the fact that it doesn't force you into predefined categories and instead allows you to tag expenditures however you see fit means Buxfer should fit nicely into most people's banking lives.
-The free version gets you five budgets and accounts, while the Plus version ($3.99 per month – that's around £3) makes that unlimited, and the Pro version ($4.99 per month – around £3.80) deals with online payments and more besides.
+The free version gets you five budgets, accounts and bill reminders, while the Plus version ($3.99 per month – that's around £3) makes that unlimited, and the Pro version ($4.99 per month – around £3.80) adds online payments, advanced forecasts and more besides.

-Just in case you need to be told explicitly what to do, along comes You Need A Budget (YNAB) because, hey, if you don't want to spend every single penny you have and more, you absolutely do need one.
+Just in case you need to be told explicitly what to do, along comes YNAB - short for You Need A Budget.
+Because, hey, if you don't want to spend every single penny you have and more, you absolutely do need one.
 And perhaps you have more money than you thought?